 The PsyD Program is carefully designed to prepare students for practice-focused careers in clinical psychology.

-CIIS is fully accredited by the Western Association of Schools and Colleges Senior College and University Commission (WASC-WSCUC).
-Graduates of the PsyD program at CIIS are eligible for licensure as psychologists in California and many other states.
+CIIS is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WASC-WSCUC).
+Graduates of the PsyD Program are eligible for licensure as psychologists in the state of California, as well as many other states.

 "The program challenged me to bring my gifts to the table.
 The environment fostered the exploration of Eastern and Western approaches to health and healing, multiple perspectives on mind, body, and spirit, and expanded my discourse of the measurable and immeasurable facets of the human psyche.
 Combined with the knowledge and dedication of the faculty, the amazing students, and the exciting classes and offerings, this was a rigorous and unique academic environment for personal and professional growth."